 Our Guide to

-The colour of emeralds from thick lush forests and sapphires from sparkling lakes.
+The colour of emeralds in thick lush forests and sapphires in sparkling lakes.

 This small landlocked country borders Uganda on the north, Burundi in the South, Tanzania in the east and Congo in the west.
 Affectionately known as ‘land of a thousand hills’, Rwanda is made up of deep valleys and steep mountains with the average elevation of its central plateau around 1,700 metres.

-Mountain gorilla trekking is the primary attraction in Rwanda, taking place Volcanoes National Park at the foot of the Virunga mountains that towards the Congo and Ugandan borders and forms part of the Albertine Rift.
+Mountain gorilla trekking is the primary attraction on a Rwanda Safari, taking place Volcanoes National Park at the foot of the Virunga mountains that sprawl towards the Congo and Ugandan borders and forms part of the Albertine Rift.
 Thanks to Dian Fossey, the endangered Mountain Gorillas are well protected.
-Foseey dedicated her life to the study and protection of these primates and her grace van be visited on a hike up the mountain slopes.
-Gorilla trekking may top every traveller’s bucketlist and it certainly is rewarding, even when limited to just one hour in the company of these gentle giants.
+Fossey dedicated her life to the study and protection of these primates and her grave can be visited on a hike up the mountain slopes.
+Gorilla trekking is on loads of bucketlists and certainly offers a rewarding wildlife interaction, even if it is just one hour in the company of these gentle giants.

 A visit to the country can offer more than a Rwanda gorilla tour.
 Nyungwe National Park stretches 970 square kilometres across Rwanda’s south east and is one of the ancient forests of the world, dating right back to pre- Ice Age.